sedostheatre/sedos.co.uk/input/regular-events/simprov.md

 header-image: assets/images/headers/SedosWebsite-Banner-Simprov.jpg
 venue: ""
 recurrence: Fridays at 7pm
+metaTitle: Simprov | London improvisation group associated with amateur theatre company Sedos
+metaDescription: Simprov is the Sedos group that lets members and non-members explore their spontaneous side!
+We have sessions for all, as well as an auditioned in-house improv troupe
 ---
 **Simprov is the Sedos group that lets members and non-members explore their spontaneous side!**